fstahlberg/shmoo-decoder/README.md

 * `Fairseq`: Uses a left-to-right fairseq model for scoring.
 * `TokenBoost`: Boosts the score of a particular token at each time step.
 For example, this can be used to boost/discount the end-of-sentence symbol.
 * `LengthNorm`: Implements length normalization following [Wu et al. (2016)](https://arxiv.org/abs/1609.08144).
-* `ScoreRecorder`: Adds an additional output feature called `partial_scores` that contain the partial hypothesis scores for each time step.
+* `ScoreRecorder`: Adds an additional output feature called `partial_scores` that contains the partial hypothesis scores for each time step.

 ### Decoders